-- Identify what information is given in the problem.

-- Initial and final velocity?

-- Acceleration?

-- Distance?

-- Time?

-- Convert the units to SI to be consistent.

-- Identify what the problem wants.

-- Identify which formula is appropriate and easiest to solve for what the problem wants.

-- Frequently multiple formula can give you the answer for the quantity you are looking for. → Do not just use any formula but use the one that can be easiest to solve.

-- Solve the equation for the quantity wanted.
+- Identify what information is given in the problem. - Initial and final velocity? - Acceleration? - Distance? - Time? - Convert the units of all quantities to SI units to be consistent. - Identify what the problem wants. - Identify which kinematic formula is appropriate and easiest to solve for what the problem wants. - Frequently multiple formulae can give you the answer for the quantity you are looking for. → Do not just use any formula but use the one that can be easiest to solve. - Solve the equation for the quantity wanted.